gripableteam/gripable-play-unity-docs/source/index.html.md

 ```

-Gripable Play has a series of [Action Delegate](https://docs.microsoft.com/en-us/dotnet/api/system.action?view=netframework-4.7.2) gesture events, which are triggered when the Gripable detects specific, predefined movements.
+ <code>GripablePlay</code> has a series of [Action Delegate](https://docs.microsoft.com/en-us/dotnet/api/system.action?view=netframework-4.7.2) gesture events, which are triggered when the Gripable detects specific, predefined movements.
 In particular, these gesture events divide into Force Gestures and Rotational Gestures.

 ## Force Gestures Callbacks

-Force Gestures are triggered when interacting with the fingerbar on the Gripable Play, for example when squeezing or releasing the fingerbar.
+Force Gestures are triggered when interacting with the finger bar on the Gripable Play, for example when squeezing or releasing the finger bar.

 Callback Name | Triggered
 --------- | -------
-OnSqueeze | When the device is squeezed, more specifically when the Grip Force reading goes from a MIN_THRESHOLD to a MAX_THRESHOLD within a given time period.
+<code>OnSqueeze</code> | When the device is squeezed, more specifically when the Grip Force reading goes from a <code>MIN_THRESHOLD</code> to a <code>MAX_THRESHOLD</code> within a given time period.
-OnRelease | When the device is released, more specifically when the Grip Force reading goes from a MAX_THRESHOLD to a MIN_THRESHOLD within a given time period.
+<code>OnRelease</code> | When the device is released, more specifically when the Grip Force reading goes from a <code>MAX_THRESHOLD</code> to a <code>MIN_THRESHOLD</code> within a given time period.

 ## Rotation Gestures Callbacks

-Rotation Gestures are triggered when the user rotates the Gripable Play between two specific angular regions within a specific time threshold.
-Currently all regions are defined by specifying two angles around a specific axis in the [sensor frame](#sensor-frame).
+Rotation Gestures are triggered when the user rotates the Gripable Play device through two specified angular regions within a specified time threshold.
+Currently, all regions are defined by two angles around a specific axis in the [sensor frame](#sensor-frame).

 Callback Name | Triggered
 --------- | -------
-OnSupination | When the device is rotated around the X axis in the positive direction.
+<code>OnSupination</code> | When the device is rotated around the X axis in the positive direction.
-OnPronation | When the device is rotated around the X axis in the negative direction.
+<code>OnPronation</code> | When the device is rotated around the X axis in the negative direction.
-OnUlnar | When the device is rotated around the Y axis in the positive direction.
+<code>OnUlnar</code> | When the device is rotated around the Y axis in the positive direction.
-OnRadial | When the device is rotated around the Y axis in the negative direction.
+<code>OnRadial</code> | When the device is rotated around the Y axis in the negative direction.
-OnExtension | When the device is rotated around the Z axis in the positive direction.
+<code>OnExtension</code> | When the device is rotated around the Z axis in the positive direction.
-OnFlexion | When the device is rotated around the Z axis in the negative direction.
+<code>OnFlexion</code> | When the device is rotated around the Z axis in the negative direction.
-OnNeutralRoll | When the device's X rotation has returned to its starting position.
+<code>OnNeutralRoll</code> | When the device's X rotation has returned to its starting position.
-OnNeutralPitch | When the device's Y rotation has returned to its starting position.
+<code>OnNeutralPitch</code> | When the device's Y rotation has returned to its starting position.
-OnNeutralYaw | When the device's Z rotation has returned to its starting position.
+<code>OnNeutralYaw</code> | When the device's Z rotation has returned to its starting position.

 ## Gesture Types